Ghosting Identity Theft: How To Protect Your Dearly Departed

 If you discover or suspect your loved one's information has been stolen, all hope is not lost.
 There are several measures that you can take to address and mitigate the damage from ghosting identity theft.

-• File a police report for identity theft with local law enforcement.
+2. File a police report with local law enforcement for identity theft.
 If applicable, you may need to file the police report with the local municipality of the deceased.

-• Get in touch with the credit reporting bureaus and supply them with a legal copy of the death certificate.
+3. Get in touch with the credit reporting bureaus and supply them with a legal copy of the death certificate.
 A deceased alert will be placed on your loved one's credit report once the document is received.
-This will ensure that if any credit inquiries or new credit requests are made on the file, it will flag the report.
+This will ensure that if any credit inquiries or new credit requests are made on the file, the report will be flagged.

-• In the event that a known individual or family member commits the theft, a lawyer who practices family law or estate planning may be able to help mitigate this problem.
+6. If a known individual or family member commits the theft, a family law or estate planning lawyer may be able to help mitigate the problem.

 Tips to protect your deceased loved ones from ghosting

 Protecting your deceased loved ones from ghosting identity theft can seem challenging.
-It is important to remain diligent about notifying the appropriate agencies and taking the steps to protect their identity, even while you are grieving.
 The dangers of this form of identity fraud can be more damaging emotionally and time-consuming to rectify if your loved one is targeted.

-Being aware of the dangers associated with ghosting and understanding how to prevent yourself and your family members from becoming victims is key.
-While there are no guarantees for preventing identity theft, you can still take some measures in order to help keep yourself and your departed loved one's information safe.
+Being aware of the dangers of ghosting and understanding how to protect yourself and your family members from becoming victims is key.
+While there are no guarantees for preventing identity theft, you can still take measures to help keep yourself and your departed loved one's information safe.

-The following are a few simple steps you can take to minimize the likelihood of your loved ones' identity being stolen once they have passed away.
+The following are a few steps you can take to minimize the likelihood of your loved ones' identities being stolen once they have passed away.

-• Leave more sensitive and identifiable information out of the obituary, such as specific dates, birth locations, mother’s maiden name, and extensive family history.
+1. Leave out more sensitive and identifiable information from the obituary, such as specific dates, birth locations, the mother's maiden name, and extensive family history.

-• Inform credit bureaus (Experian, TransUnion, Equifax) and financial institutions of their passing a copy of their death certificate, and keep a few copies for your records.
+2. Inform credit bureaus (Experian, TransUnion, Equifax) and financial institutions of their passing with a copy of their death certificate, and keep a few copies for your records.

-• Close all open and active accounts in your loved one’s name as soon as possible.
-In the event that their bank accounts have outstanding transactions or activity, ensure the bank has flagged the account noting that the owner is now deceased.
+5. Close all open and active accounts in your loved one's name as soon as possible.
+If their bank account has outstanding transactions or activity, ensure the bank has flagged the account and noted that the owner is now deceased.

-• Provide the IRS, government agencies, and mortgage companies with a copy of the death records to ensure there is no fraudulent tax return or activity used with their identity.
+6. Provide the IRS, government agencies, and mortgage companies with a copy of the death records to ensure there is no fraudulent tax return or activity using their identity.

-• If possible, sign up for identity theft protection with your loved one’s information to ensure any suspicious activity is alerted to you quickly and rectified easily.
+7. If possible, sign up for identity theft protection with your loved one's information to ensure any suspicious activity is flagged quickly.

 How can I find the SSN of a deceased parent?